vb-pogribnyi/OpenCircle/Open Circle.md

         )
 ```

-Here I initialize the shift value to zero, then if my image is scaled to less than 0.5 times - I will change the shift values.
-The magnitude of this change will be maximum shift_thresh - scale_y, at both sides.
+Here I initialize the shift value to zero, then if my image is scaled to less than 0.5 times its original size - I will change the shift values.
+The magnitude of this change will be at most "shift_thresh - scale_y", at both sides.
 This will ensure that the whole information stays inside the image.

 Now we have to apply this shift.
 Here we have to note that there is a rotation transform, and the shift has to be applied after the rotation.
 Otherwise the image will be rotated not around the center of the circle (but around the center of the image, which is away from the circle).